BANZAI or BONSAI?

 2nd half

-As in the first half, when Japan have had the ball , they are finding it easy to get around the England defence.
-The latest seescthem firing it through fast hands to Osada and he’s around Sleightholme and running free towards Furbank.
+As in the first half, when Japan have the ball they’re finding it easy to get around the England defence.
+The latest sees them firing it through fast hands to Osada and he’s around Sleightholme and running free towards Furbank.
 The final pass is not quite there, but it’s dangerous stuff.
-As per usual George retires on the 50 min mark and is replaced by LCD and the wonder of wonders England give away a scrum penalty.
+As per usual George retires on the 50 min mark and is replaced by LCD and, wonder of wonders, England give away a scrum penalty.
 What is going on?
 Further replacements are made upfront.
 England now have a new front row.

 Cheeky boy

-Twenty minutes to go and it’s another line out drive and Cowan Dickie is over.
+20 minutes to go and it’s another lineout drive and Cowan-Dickie is over.
 Smith misses and it’s 45-7.
 He’s then replaced by Fin Smith and moves to FB.

 SUMMARY

 The outcome of the match was never in doubt.
-On a positive note, the bench players had some meaningful game time and they all contributed to a comfortable England win.
-The Japanese did play their part.
-Starved of possession and under pressure they did look good with ball in hand.
-I suppose that we shouldn’t argue with 9 tries but the blitz defensive still needs some work.
+On a positive note, the bench players had some meaningful game time and all contributed to a comfortable England win.
+The Japanese played their part, starved of possession and under pressure they looked good with ball in hand.
+I suppose we shouldn’t argue with 9 tries but the blitz defensive needs some work.
 Better teams will take it apart.
-We also played some decent rugby but the England game is still about kicking and building pressure which maybe OK against Japan but the next England game is the 6Ns against Ireland in Dublin.
+England played some decent rugby but their game is still about kicking and building pressure, which maybe OK against Japan but the next England game is the 6Ns against Ireland in Dublin.
 Ouch!

 Japan pay their respects.